MARTIMM/HikingCompanion/Docs/Design.md

 ```
 [General]
-defaultLang=en                Fallback language when no translation is
+defaultlang=en                Fallback language when no translation is
                               available.
 This means that all words must be at
                               least be described in that language.
-supportedLang=en,nl           Language codes.
+supportedlang=en,nl           Language codes.
 Needs to be thought over.
-ftranslation=                 Translation file
+translationfile=              Translation file
 languageindex=1               Index in pull-down of languages

 selectedhikeindex=0           Index in pull-down from hikelist.
 Language